-EDU420 Middle Grades Methods in English III
+EDU420 Middle Grades Methods in English

 This course is designed for students pursuing a professional teaching license with an endorsement in middle grades (5-8) English.
-The course provides students an opportunity to continue to develop those instructional delivery skills introduced in

-EDU220 and 320.
-Students will continue to develop skills in lesson planning, universal design, direct instruction, fostering student engagement, and co-teaching.
+The course provides students an opportunity to continue to develop those instructional delivery skills introduced in EDU 170, and introduces students to the additional skills necessary to teach writing in the middle grades English classroom.
+Students will continue to develop skills in lesson planning, universal design, direct instruction, fostering student engagement, and coteaching.

-EDU421Middle Grades Methods in Social Science III3 hoursPrereauisite: EDU321.
+EDU421 Middle Grades Methods in Social Science

-This course is designed for students pursuing a professional teaching license with an endorsement in middle grades (5-8) social science.
-The course provides students an opportunity to continue to develop those instructional delivery skills introduced in EDU221 and 321.
-Students will continue to develop skills in lesson planning, universal design, direct instruction, fostering student engagement, and co-teaching.
+This course is designed for students pursuing a professional teaching license with an endorsement in middle grades (5-8) Social Science.
+The course provides students an opportunity to continue to develop those instructional delivery skills introduced in EDU 170, and introduces students to the additional skills necessary to teach writing in the middle grades English classroom.
+Students will continue to develop skills in lesson planning, universal design, direct instruction, fostering student engagement, and coteaching.

-EDU422Middle Grades Methods in Mathematics III3 hoursPrerequisite: EDU322.
+EDU422 Middle Grades Methods in Mathematics

-This course is designed for students pursuing a professional teaching license with an endorsement in middle grades (5-8) math.
-The course provides students an opportunity to continue to develop those instructional delivery skills introduced in EDU222 and 322.
-Students will continue to develop skills in lesson planning, universal design, direct instruction, fostering student engagement, and co-teaching.
+This course is designed for students pursuing a professional teaching license with an endorsement in middle grades (5-8) Mathematics.
+The course provides students an opportunity to continue to develop those instructional delivery skills introduced in EDU 170, and introduces students to the additional skills necessary to teach writing in the middle grades English classroom.
+Students will continue to develop skills in lesson planning, universal design, direct instruction, fostering student engagement, and coteaching.

-EDU424 Middle Grades Methods in Science III
+EDU424 Middle Grades Methods in Science

-This course is designed for students pursuing a professional teaching license with an endorsement in middle grades (5-8) science.
-The course provides students an opportunity to continue to develop those instructional delivery skills introduced in EDU224 and 324.
-Students will continue to develop skills in lesson planning, universal design, direct instruction, fostering student engagement, and co-teaching.
+This course is designed for students pursuing a professional teaching license with an endorsement in middle grades (5-8) Science.
+The course provides students an opportunity to continue to develop those instructional delivery skills introduced in EDU 170, and introduces students to the additional skills necessary to teach writing in the middle grades English classroom.
+Students will continue to develop skills in lesson planning, universal design, direct instruction, fostering student engagement, and coteaching.